viodotcom/s3keyring/README.rst

 You need to create a `KMS encryption key`_.
 Write down the ID of the KMS key that you create.
-You will need to communicate this KMS Key ID to all keyring users since it is needed to configure the ``s3keyring`` module.
+You will need to communicate this KMS Key ID to all keyring users.

 .. _KMS encryption key: http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html

-You will need to grant read access to the KMS key to every IAM user or role that needs to access the keyring.
+**IMPORTANT**: You will need to grant read access to the KMS key to every IAM user or role that needs to access the keyring.

 For Keyring users: how to access the keyring